An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Experimental study

-We compared our results with the benchmark models, which are composed of statistical models, machine learning and deep learning models.
-The metric used to evaluate the models' performance, our forecast error $\ell$, is the Mean Absolute Scaled Error (MASE), an absolute mean error divided by the average difference between two consecutive time steps \citep{hyndman2006another}.
+We took the data, the data generation functions, the training parameters (batch size, number of epochs, learning rate), the training and prediction functions from the Monash Time Series Forecasting Repository, and we only changed the models themselves.
+We also kept for each time series the forecast horizon and the lag used in the repository.
+We believe our comparison is fair to the handcrafted and automatically designed models.
+Finally, to evaluate the models' performance, we used the same metric and metric implementation as in the repository.
+This metric represents the forecast error $\ell$, and is the Mean Absolute Scaled Error (MASE), an absolute mean error divided by the average difference between two consecutive time steps \citep{hyndman2006another}.
 Given a time series $Y = (\mathbf{y}_1, ..., \mathbf{y}_n)$ and the predictions $\hat{Y} = (\mathbf{\hat{y}}_1, ..., \mathbf{\hat{y}}_n)$, the MASE can be defined as:

 In our case, for $f \in \Omega$, $\mathcal{D}_0 = (X_0, Y_0) \subseteq \mathcal{D}$, we have $\ell(Y_0, f(X_0) = \mathrm{MASE}\big(Y_0, f(X_0)\big)$.